-This shows that the active vocabulary can only be improved via the passive.
+This shows that active vocabulary can only be improved via the passive.
 The stratified nature of learning applies here.

 Overcoming a language problem

 - As was mentioned above, repetition must form the backbone of this background.
-The same story must be played over and over until the words, phrases and grammatical structures in the story have become part of the child’s active vocabulary.
-This will take about three months, and in some cases even longer.
+The same story must be played over and over until the words, phrases, and grammatical structures in the story have become part of the child’s active vocabulary.
+This will take about three months and, in some cases, even longer.

 Overcoming a reading problem